zacharied/box11/README.md

 This will write the date in a grey box in the upper-left corner of the screen, updating it once per second.
-The `-u hv` argument will cause the box to automatically resize to fit the horizontal and verticla bounds of the text.
+The `-u hv` argument will cause the box to automatically resize to fit the horizontal and vertical bounds of the text.

 ## Build